monoxideboi/lastfm-cf-worker/README.md

 You will need to get an api key from lastfm.
 Once you do, do `npx wrangler secret put KEY` and put in your key in the input afterwards.

+By default the cache time is 2 seconds, feel free to increase this to whatever you want but the limit is 5 per second!